grafana/azure-data-explorer-datasource/doc/on-behalf-of.md

 ID tokens must be enabled with a checkbox found on the [Azure portal](https://portal.azure.com/) under “App Registrations” → the respective application → “Manage” → “Authentication”.

 In addition to the “Microsoft Graph” `User.Read`, a special “Azure Data Explorer” `user_consent` permission must be enabled on the [Azure portal](https://portal.azure.com/)  under “App Registrations” → the respective application → “Manage” → “API permissions”.

+## Monitoring

+Prometheus metrics are exposed on `/api/plugins/grafana-azure-data-explorer-datasource/metrics`.
+The `grafana_plugin_adx_obo_latency_seconds` histogram counts the number of requests, including the roundtrip times.